Border apprehensions plunge as Trump administration hails Mexico pact

 A senior administration official also said "the tariff threat with Mexico changed the dynamic significantly with our partners."

-Trump announced in May that June that he intended to impose tariffs on Mexico if it did not help the U.S. combat the migration crisis.
-Trump ultimately suspended the tariffs days before after a deal was reached that included Mexico taking “unprecedented steps” to boost enforcement, including deploying its National Guard, while the MPP, known informally as the “Remain in Mexico” policy, was expanded.
+Trump announced in May that he intended to impose tariffs on Mexico if it did not help the U.S. combat the migration crisis.
+Trump ultimately suspended the tariffs after a deal was reached that included Mexico taking “unprecedented steps” to boost enforcement, including deploying its National Guard, while the MPP, known informally as the “Remain in Mexico” policy, was expanded.

 Mexico has now been giving those migrants a permit to remain, work authorizations and social security and providing free transportation to anyone who wants to return to their home countries.